If you’ve ever worked as a journalist, you can likely write effective white papers.

 Journalists are supposed to get both sides of the story.
 This means you use a lot of phrases like “on the other hand …” or “but some critics say…” designed to inject the opposite point of view.

-It doesn’t matter if that view presents scientific research on global warming; you still likely have the cover “the other side.”
+It doesn’t matter if the first side of the story presents research on global heating from 98% of the world’s climate scientists.
+You may still have to the cover “the other side.”

 In a white paper, there’s only one side of the story: your client’s.

-Perhaps we could say that in a problem/solution white paper, the other side of the story sums up every other attempt to solve a problem, and the failings of each attempt.
+We could say that in a problem/solution white paper, the other side of the story covers every previous attempt to solve the same problem, and the failings of each attempt.

 Lesson #3: Get it right the first time

 Journalism is a race to see who breaks the story first.
-This can lead to shoddy work: fraudulent tweets or media hoaxes that are picked up before they’re properly checked out.
+This can lead to shoddy work: fraudulent tweets or media hoaxes picked up before they’re properly checked out.